Teleprinter: Early teleprinters (1849–1897)

+Twentieth century developments

-During 1901, Baudot's code was modified by Donald Murray (1865–1945, originally from New Zealand), prompted by his development of a typewriter-like keyboard.
+In 1901, Baudot's code was modified by Donald Murray (1865–1945, originally from New Zealand), prompted by his development of a typewriter-like keyboard.
 The Murray system employed an intermediate step, a keyboard perforator, which allowed an operator to punch a paper tape, and a tape transmitter for sending the message from the punched tape.
 At the receiving end of the line, a printing mechanism would print on a paper tape, and/or a reperforator could be used to make a perforated copy of the message.
 As there was no longer a direct correlation between the operator's hand movement and the bits transmitted, there was no concern about arranging the code to minimize operator fatigue, and instead Murray designed the code to minimize wear on the machinery, assigning the code combinations with the fewest punched holes to the most frequently used characters.
 The Murray code also introduced what became known as "format effectors" or "control characters" – the CR (Carriage Return) and LF (Line Feed) codes.
 A few of Baudot's codes moved to the positions where they have stayed ever since: the NULL or BLANK and the DEL code.
 NULL/BLANK was used as an idle code for when no messages were being sent.

 In the United States in 1902, electrical engineer Frank Pearne approached Joy Morton, head of Morton Salt, seeking a sponsor for research into the practicalities of developing a printing telegraph system.
 Joy Morton needed to determine whether this was worthwhile and so consulted mechanical engineer Charles L. Krum, who was vice president of the Western Cold Storage Company.
 Krum was interested in helping Pearne, so space was set up in a laboratory in the attic of Western Cold Storage.
 Frank Pearne lost interest in the project after a year and left to get involved in teaching.
 Krum was prepared to continue Pearne’s work, and in August, 1903 a patent was filed for a 'typebar page printer'.
 In 1904, Krum filed a patent for a 'type wheel printing telegraph machine' which was issued in August, 1907.
 In 1906 Charles Krum's son, Howard Krum, joined his father in this work.
 It was Howard who developed and patented the start-stop synchronizing method for code telegraph systems, which made possible the practical teleprinter.

 In 1908, a working teleprinter was produced by the Morkrum Company (formed between Joy Morton and Charles Krum), called the Morkrum Printing Telegraph, which was field tested with the Alton Railroad.
 In 1910, the Morkrum Company designed and installed the first commercial teletypewriter system on Postal Telegraph Company lines between Boston and New York City using the "Blue Code Version" of the Morkrum Printing Telegraph.